pfgithub/travelersapi/README.md

 # account token

-go to https://thetravelers.online/ and log in. in the network tab of console, find the cookie `T=cdsajnkcjnlsdcnjalkcjandlsk`.
-The part after the = is your token.
+- go to https://thetravelers.online/ and log in.
+- go to the storage tab or your browser's equivalent
+- find the cookie `T=cdsajnkcjnlsdcnjalkcjandlsk`
+- The part after the = is your token.

 # captcha token